by Steven Doyle

 A solitary streaming thread that flows throughout a Wynne restaurant is sourcing.
 The oysters on the half shell are from the Gulf of Mexico.
 Primarily, farmed off the Mississippi and Louisiana coasts.
 The same goes for our fried oysters.
 This means a healthier, cleaner oyster.

-They serve Brown Shrimp which is caught in the Gulf of Mexico off the Mississippi and Louisiana coasts.
+They serve Brown Shrimp which is caught in the same regions.

 Most of the grilled fish are from the United States, but the Red Snapper and Grouper which are caught in the waters of South & Central America.
 The Grouper is also occasionally caught off the coast of Florida and the Mid-Atlantic states.